kanisterio/kanister/CONTRIBUTING.md

 Please don't hesitate to reach out to us on [Slack](https://join.slack.com/t/kanisterio/shared_invite/enQtNzg2MDc4NzA0ODY4LTU1NDU2NDZhYjk3YmE5MWNlZWMwYzk1NjNjOGQ3NjAyMjcxMTIyNTE1YzZlMzgwYmIwNWFkNjU0NGFlMzNjNTk). if you have any questions about contributing!

+**Filling details in PR template**

+While raising a pull request it's necessary to fill the details asked in the PR template.
+Some of the fields might not be applicable for for the PR but filling up proper details for `Cahnge Overview` and `Test Plan` is a must.
+These fields help to set the necessary context related to the change made in PR which helps significantly in reviewing the PR.

 ### Commit conventions

 #### Types: